jterhorst/taco-rails-docker/README.md

 For webpack dev server, you might need something to accept the self-signed cert.

 For debugging in Safari, open Keychain and remove existing items for `localhost` from this project.
 Then navigate to `/node_modules/webpack-dev-server/ssl/` and import `server.pem` into your default keychain (probably login).
+You must then "Get Info" on this localhost certificate, and set it to "Always Trust".

 ## Webpack-dev-server and SSL locally